Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Results

 \subsection{Halo Mass Range Probed by LISA}

 From a cosmological point of view, it is important to understand LISA's potential to probe the nature of DM.
 In this subsection and the next we ask: what is the range of halo masses and redshifts accessible to LISA through the observation of WO effects?
-As far as we know, these questions were not addressed before.
+As far as we know, these questions (detectable range of halo masses and redshifts) were not addressed before.

 We first apply the methods of Sec.~\ref{sec:Probability} to identify the range of lens masses that can be probed with LISA.
 We begin by computing the differential optical depth per lens mass bin (lower panels of Fig.~\ref{fig:2by2}) to determine the probability distribution of lens masses capable of lensing for a given MBHB.
 Once the differential optical depth is known, the mode, median, or a specified confidence interval of the distribution can be used to determine the most probable lens masses and redshifts.